 Zoo Parking Lots

-There are parking lots at the Zoo near the Connecticut Avenue entrance and near the Beach Drive/Rock Creek Parkway entrance.
+All parking lots at the Zoo near are accessible from the Connecticut Avenue entrance.
 There are a limited number of parking spaces and lots fill up fast, especially when the weather is hot.
+Parking passes are required.

 NAVIGATING THE NATIONAL ZOO GROUNDS

-It’s pretty big, so navigating it can be a challenge if you are unprepared Although there are signs posted throughout the zoo, I think it’s easier t.o find your way around using another option.
+It’s pretty big and navigating it can be a challenge if you’re unprepared.
+Although there are signs posted throughout the zoo, I think it’s easier to find your way around using the downloadable zoo map.

 ANIMALS & EXHIBITS